 What is a CPAP Machine?
-Your Key To A Perfect Night's Sleep
+Discover the Best CPAP Machines for a Good Night's Sleep

 The great news is that it is treatable.
 Continuous positive airway pressure (CPAP) is a therapy that uses a stream of air to keep the airways open.

 Your doctor has prescribed CPAP therapy, and you're in the market for a CPAP machine for sleep apnea.
-You're excited at the possibility of finally achieving a healthy sleeping routine, but you're overwhelmed by the choices and the prospect of being attached to a machine while you sleep.
+You're excited at the possibility of finally achieving a healthy sleeping routine, but you're overwhelmed by the choices and the prospect of finding the best CPAP machine for you.

 CPAP therapy is commonly administered by a CPAP machine that utilizes a hose and a mask or nosepiece to supply continuous, even air pressure to the airways.
-Sleeping with a CPAP machine ensures that your airways remain open throughout the night and that your lungs get enough oxygen.
+CPAP machines ensure that your airways remain open throughout the night and that your lungs get enough oxygen.
 When this supply of air isn't impeded in any way, you won't experience any interruptions in your breathing.

 What Is A CPAP Machine Used For?